senpai-academy/deckbuilder-kata/Readme.md

-# Kata - Deck Manager in Unity
+# Kata - Deck Manager in React

-The goal of this exercise is to master most of the vital UI components in Unity Game Engine.
+The goal of this exercise is to master most of the vital UI components in React.

 ## Rules of engagement
 * The resolution set for this project will be 1920x1080p
+* It is appreciated if the project is responsive
 * The final product must support Portrait AND Landscape orientations
-* All scrollable elements must implement a mask
 * The project contains sprites for this kata.
 * The project contains some helpfull scripts.
-* This exercise was designed for Unity 2018

 ## Part 1 - Card Bank
 * Create a panel where all cards are listed as simple rows.